Price

 Day 6Shetland Islands (Lerwick), Scotland

-The Norwegian Sea is known for the bounty of seafood it has provided since medieval times.
-Norwegians still catch cod here and serve it fresh and flaky—far more delicious than the dried and preserved fish made by their ancestors.
+Journey to what was once believed to be the “end of the world,” where sea monsters lurked and ships were lost on treacherous waters.
 Enjoy the amenities of your ship as you sail.
-Perhaps take a breath of fresh air on a brisk walk around the Promenade Deck or begin your day with a workout in the well-equipped Fitness Center.
+Perhaps take a breath of fresh air on a brisk walk around the Promenade or begin your day with a workout in the well-equipped Fitness Center.

 Honningsvåg overlooks a pristine bay of the Barents Sea on Magerøya Island.
 This unassuming enclave grew mainly on the fishing industry, like so many in this remote region.
 Honningsvåg has ample charms, including a rich Sami culture and a deep love of the birdlife that lives here.
 But it is the surrounding beauty that draws visitors: starkly beautiful tundra dotted with mountain birch trees, distant rocky islands and rolling slopes that ascend into mountains.
 One of Europe’s most stunning natural sights, Nordkapp, or North Cape, rises on the island’s rugged northern coast.